IngridAtMicrosoft/DocsContent/singlesource/interactive-svg.md

 ---
-title: Bread
+title: Interactive SVG
-description: What is bread?
+description: This is a demo of an interactive SVG.
 author: IngridAtMicrosoft
 ms.topic: concept
-ms.date: 04/23/2021
+ms.date: 08/27/2021
 ms.author: inhenkel
-ms.reviewer: inhenkel
-ms.lastreviewed: 07/04/2020
 ms.service: media-services
 ---